prahlad-a/MyFirstProject/README.md

 And we live in kanbettu kuchoor.

 And my hobbies are:Playing criket,volleyball and i am in an  athletic event called polevault.
+And i did high school in belenje.
+And my primary was in kuchhor first.

 Thank you